 Mission

-To foster the entrepreneurial spirit of women through the development of diverse and creative opportunities that promote an exchange of knowledge and skills that will enable women to produce and market quality goods and services.
+To foster the entrepreneurial spirit of women through the development of diverse and creative opportunities that promote an exchange of knowledge and skills that will enable women to produce and market quality goods and services through consulting, micro-enterprises, and/or small business creation.

 Program Description

-MEETING THE NEEDS OF SOUTHERN NM AND WEST TX
+MEETING THE NEEDS OF SOUTHERN NM & WEST TX

-- Emergency Food Pantry: We collect and distribute canned food donations to individuals and families to ensure that no one goes hungry in Southern NM and West TX.
-The Emergency Food Pantry is open Monday through Thursday from 9 am to 3 pm.
-For additional info contact our receptionist at 575-882-5556.
+• Emergency Food Pantry: We collect and distribute canned food donations to individuals and families to ensure that no one goes hungry in Southern NM and West TX.
+The Emergency Food Pantry is open Monday through Wednesday from 9:30 am to 5:30 pm.
+A valid photo ID with an address is required.